sajjadGG/book-python/machine-learning/regression/linear.rst

 * Estimated time of completion: 13 min
 * Solution: :download:`solution/linreg_least_square_4pts.py`

+:English:
     #.
 Find the least square regression line for the following set of data: :math:`{(-1 , 0),(0 , 2),(1 , 4),(2 , 5)}`
     #.
 Plot the given points and the regression line in the same rectangular system of axes.
     #.
 Użyj kodu z przykładu własnej implementacji do rozwiązania

+:Polish:
+    .. todo:: Polish Translation

 Company sales
 -------------